-SAN FRANCISCO (CBS SF) — One of the most important of Black Sabbath’s down-tuned disciples to carry the torch of doom metal, Scott “Wino” Weinrich has left an indelible mark on heavy music over the course of four decades.
+SAN FRANCISCO (CBS SF) — One of the most important modern disciples of Black Sabbath’s down-tuned doom-laden metal, Scott “Wino” Weinrich has left an indelible mark on heavy music over the course of four decades.
 The influential figure first emerged on the Washington, D.C. punk scene, confounding hardcore audiences with the sludgy riffs and lumbering tempos of his first band, the Obsessed.

 The Maryland-based group would refine its ominous and foreboding sound for the better part of a decade, but would split up just as the band started making inroads towards a record deal (though the early version of the trio did manage some recordings).
 Wino would relocated to Southern California for a stint fronting like-minded West Coast brethren Saint Vitus.

 Contributing to three albums by the SST Records act including the influential 1986 effort Born Too Late, Wino would grow as a singer before splitting to convene a new line-up of the Obsessed with drummer Greg Rogers (later of the ’90s doom group Goatsnake) and future Kyuss bass player Scott Reeder.
 The Obsessed would garner enough buzz to get signed to Columbia, putting out the landmark album The Church Within in 1994.
 Unfortunately, poor sales would lead to another dissolution to the band.